ywaki-econ/ywaki-econ.github.io/_pages/cv.md

   * American Economic Review: Insight; B.E.
 Journal of Macroeconomics; Economic Inquiry; Economic Journal; Economic Record; Economics Bulletin; European Economic Review; Japan and the World Economy; Japanese Economic Review; Journal of Economic Dynamics and Control; Journal of Economic Theory; Journal of Macroeconomics; Journal of Money, Credit, and Banking; Quantitative Economics; Review of Economic Dynamics; Review of Economic Studies.

 * **Seminar and conference presentations**
+  * 2021: Annual meeting of the Central Bank Research Association.
   * 2019: DSGE conference; the University of Tokyo; Hitotsubashi University; Aoyama Gakuin University.
   * 2018: Pan-Pacific Conference in Economic Research.
   * 2017: Hitotsubashi University; the CIGS Conference on Macroeconomic Theory and Policy 2017; the DSGE workshop; the 2017 Workshop of the Australian Macroeconomic Society.